In this section: Legislative Powers | Judicial Powers | Military Commander | Statewide Elected Officials | Officers | Boards & Commissions

 The lieutenant governor serves as governor in the event of a vacancy in the office of governor or if the governor is unable to act as governor or is out of the state.
 The lieutenant governor is an ex officio member of any committee or board on which the governor serves.
-Otherwise, the lieutenant governor has only those powers and duties delegated to him or her by the governor or as provided by law.
+Otherwise, the lieutenant governor has the powers and duties delegated to him or her by the governor or as provided by law.

 In 1986, the lieutenant governor, by law, also became the commissioner of the Department of Culture, Recreation and Tourism.
 The lieutenant governor was given the power to appoint, with Senate approval, the secretary and other key positions in the department formerly appointed by the governor.
-This transfer gave the lieutenant governor real functional responsibilities, by law, for the first time.

 The Secretary of State heads the Department of State and is the state’s chief election officer.
 He or she is responsible for preparing and certifying the ballots for all elections, announcing election returns, administering the election laws, administering the voter registration laws and overseeing parish registrars of voters, and purchasing, maintaining, repairing and storing voting machines.
 In addition, the department prepares the machines for balloting and delivers them to the precincts in time for elections.